jsmarier-courses/midterm-project-morganpaiine/mpad2003_midterm_morganpaine.md

 There are 11 columns and 28536 rows.
 The data itself does not look clean and the spreadsheet is essentially unreadable.
 For example, the top row, holding the headings disappears as you scroll down, data is unaligned within their columns adding to the unreadability.
 Another example is the lack of whitespace in the columns which is cutting off the text in the cells.
 The spreadsheet also holds columns that are mainly empty and unuseful minus a few values (longitude, latitude).

 Making more specific observations, I noticed that column “B” is made up of nominal values, showing if a service request has been resolved, cancelled, or active.
-I also noticed columns “E”and “F”  consist of ordinal variables.
+Nominal Variables can be decribed as "A nominal variable is one that describes a name, label or category without natural order" (Government of Canada, 2021).
+I also noticed columns “E” and “F”  consist of ordinal variables.
 They show the date that requests were opened and closed (if applicable).
 Also, column “J” is made up of nominal variables, showing ward numbers that these requests were made in.

 A question I would love to ask is: Which ward holds the most active service requests, and why?
 What are the factors that could play into this?